S.1790 – National Defense Authorization Act for FY2020

 Authorizes a clear and fair dispute resolution process for military tenants;

 Authorizes DOD to enter into a cooperative agreement with the Council of State Governments to assist with funding and development of interstate compacts on licenses for military spouses.
-Extends the ability of DOD to reimburse spouses for licensure and certification costs by two years.
+Extends the ability of DOD to reimburse spouses for licensure and certification costs by two years and doubles the reimbursement amount of state licensure expenses incurred by spouses.

 Modernization and Procurement